 Christopher E. Thomas, Administrator, DTIC

 Before entering government service, Mr. Thomas served as a Director, Program Manager, Program Engineer, and Software Developer for several federal government contractors.
-He led software development for DoD's first enterprise websites, including DefenseLink (the predecessor to Defense.gov), Air Force LINK, and led a team that established over 100 websites for DoD organizations.
+He led software development for DoD's first enterprise websites, including DefenseLink (the predecessor to Defense.gov), Air Force LINK, and lead a team that established over 100 websites for DoD organizations.

 Mr. Thomas holds a Project Management Professional (PMP) credential from the Project Management Institute and has a Global Information Assurance Certification (GIAC) Security Leadership (GSLC) certificate.
 He holds a Bachelor of Science degree in Computer Science from Old Dominion University and a Master of Arts in Economics from George Mason University.
-He completed the Federal Executive Institute's Leadership for a Democratic Society program and the APEX Senior Executive Orientation Program.
+He has completed the Federal Executive Institute's Leadership for a Democratic Society program and the APEX Senior Executive Orientation Program.